 The great irony of Rhode Island's decriminalization of indoor prostitution is that it was unintentional.
-All evidence suggests that a 2003 District Court judge's decision, which caused the de facto decriminalization of indoor sex work, was due to the court's discovery that a May 1980 amendment to $\S11-34$ of the General Laws of Rhode Island had created an inadvertent legal loophole decriminalizing indoor sex work (COYOTE et al. v.
-Dennis J. Roberts, II et al., 1980, 1981; State v.
-Robert J. DeMagistris, 1998).
+All evidence suggests that a 2003 District Court judge's decision, which caused the de facto decriminalization of indoor sex work, was due to the court's discovery that a May 1980 amendment to section 11-34 of the General Laws of Rhode Island had created an inadvertent legal loophole decriminalizing indoor sex work (COYOTE et al., 1980; Pet, 1981; DeM, 1998).
 Legislators attempting to strengthen the state's enforcement of street prostitution passed a May 1980 amendment deleting seemingly innocuous phrases describing prostitution sex acts.
-The new 1980 law prohibited pandering (e.g., pimps), brothels, and loitering for the purpose of prostitution (e.g., street solicitation) but in rewriting the statute, the amendment removed certain key phrases that addressed the commission of the act of prostitution, but by failing to identify non-street prostitution (e.g., massage parlor prostitution), the new law had created a legal technicality in which indoor sex work was legalized (Breton, 2005; Arditi, 2009).
+The new 1980 law prohibited pandering (e.g. pimps), brothels, and loitering for the purpose of prostitution (e.g. street solicitation) but in rewriting the statute, the amendment removed certain key phrases that addressed the commission of the act of prostitution, but by failing to identify non-street prostitution (e.g. massage parlour prostitution), the new law had created a legal technicality in which indoor sex work was legalized (Breton, 2005; Arditi, 2009).

 Despite the radical implications of the 1980 law change, there is no evidence that this interpretation was well understood.
 Direct and indirect evidence suggests that legal scholars, law enforcement and the public at large were unaware of indoor prostitution's new legal status.
-Surviving members of the 1980 legislature have said their intention was
+Surviving members of the 1980 legislature have said their intention was to reduce the time between arrest and penalties for street prostitutes, not decriminalize indoor prostitution (Arditi, 2009).